dougdellolio/coinbasepro-csharp/README.md

 //use the websocket feed
 var productTypes = new List<string>() { "BTC-EUR", "BTC-USD" };
-var channels = new List<ChannelType>() { ChannelType.Full, ChannelType.User} // When not providing any channels, the socket will subscribe to all channels
+var channels = new List<ChannelType>() { ChannelType.Full, ChannelType.User } // When not providing any channels, the socket will subscribe to all channels

 var webSocket = coinbaseProClient.WebSocket;
 webSocket.Start(productTypes, channels);